rkitover/android-tablet-setup-guide/README.md

 ```
 .

+This also gives you the `ubuntu` alias which you can use to login to your Ubuntu environment from Termux and a Termux native desktop, from there you can also launch graphical programs.

 Don't forget to substitute your actual username.

 5. Edit the file `/data/data/com.termux/files/usr/etc/pulse/default.pa` and change the line that looks like this: